jeany55/MyAccountant/API/CustomTabs.md

 })
 ```

-## Advanced Usage Warning
+## ⚠️ Advanced Usage Warning

-⚠️ The `Tab` object passed to your lua expression is the same Tab object used internally by the addon.
+ The `Tab` object passed to your lua expression is the same Tab object used internally by the addon.
 While this gives you powerful capabilities, it also means you need to be careful:

-- Methods that execute side effects beyond date/label configuration (like methods that update LDB data or info frames during expression evaluation) are available and can be called.
+- Methods that execute side effects beyond date/label configuration (like methods that update LDB data) are available and can be called.
 Be careful or you might end up with unintended behaviour (like an infinite recursive loop!)
 - **Deleting or overriding Tab object fields** may result in unexpected behaviour and break the Addon.

 Stick to the documented methods for safe and predictable behavior.